Super serene, yet uplifting effects. Feel this is more of a cerebral experience than a body high.

 Has a musky, earthy, floral-sweetness with some pine notes.
 Beautiful complexity in my opinion.
 I’m not normally a cologne dude, but I’d be willing to spray myself with this smell.
 Even if my wife just thinks it, like all cannabis, just smells like pickles.

 An absolute pleasure to vape.
 Exceptionally smooth all the way up to the highest temperatures.
-Predominantly earthy with sour notes.
+Has a bit of sweetness, Predominantly earthy with sour notes.

 Seems to creep up on you a bit.
 No real sense of physical heaviness about it.
 Primarily a super relaxed, laid back cerebral vibe.
 Often found myself in an cheerful mood.
 Particularly uplifting when chatting with others.